Tetris-gigs/Loader/README.md

 A few changes have been made since the tutorial video.
 In the video, the process mentions running `installer.exe`, but due to some issues related to Python installation, we have updated the process.
 The new `RUN.bat` file ensures that Python is checked and installed automatically, which is crucial for the **ESP hack** to function properly.
 This update addresses Python-related issues encountered by many users.

-Check out the tutorial video here: `https://youtu.be/example](https://www.youtube.com/watch?v=cXsP4hPl4tM`
+Check out the tutorial video here: [Watch Tutorial](https://www.youtube.com/watch?v=cXsP4hPl4tM)

 Make sure to follow these updated instructions for a smooth installation.